 The marvel of V being able to make the eggies is that he was able to score real butter during a time of strict rations.
 I’ve seen a few very,very wrong recipes for this dish out there, but even the most misguided seems to grasp the base principal; this dish is all about the butter.

-There are only three things you need (in addition to a pan and spatula, come now don’t be so literal), good bread, good eggs and any kind of butter you can get your hands on.
-Here’s hoping you aren’t living in a dictatorship like V was and it isn’t too much trouble to get that last ingredient.
+There are only three things you need (in addition to a pan and spatula, come now don’t be so literal), good bread, good eggs and, of course, butter!

 Eggies in a Basket